d-khan/assembly/logical-instructions/Lecture.md

 ### Example code

 The following code performs AND operation between 8 and 1.
 If the result is 0, then jump to `evnn` block, else continue.
-Experiment the code. **Change eax to odd number and see what happens.**
+Experiment the code. **Change eax to an odd number and see what happens.**

 ``` assembly
 section .text